Logo Copyright@2018, Adah F. Kennon, Ph.D.

 My name is Dr. Adah F. Kennon.
 My husband is a honorably retired African American (Black or mixed race heritage) Army veteran.
 He is on hemodialysis and has kidney disease.
 I am his caregiver.

-My journey began with others defining that role for me – social workers, doctors, dietitians and so on.
+My journey began almost three years ago with others defining that role for me – social workers, doctors, dietitians and so on.
 They told me that I could do the job and “wished me well.”